feature-sh/docs/contents/guides/auto-dealing.md

 # 🪄 Auto dealing

-To make creating deals even more easy, FEATURE allows organizations to manage special wallets that can be used to automatically sign the blockchain transaction that is required to create a new deal.
+To make creating deals even easier, FEATURE allows organizations to manage special wallets that can be used to automatically sign the blockchain transaction that is required to create a new deal.

 Using auto dealing, you will simply have to label an issue with a [Feature label](../create-a-deal-using-labels.md) and the deal will be created automatically without further action.